Chembarathi (TV series)

-Chembarathi is a Malayalam-language serial broadcasting on Zee Keralam and available digitally on ZEE5.
-The show stars Thara Kalyan, Amala Girish and Stebin and premiered on November 26, 2018.
-It is an official remake of Zee Telugu television series Mudda Mandaram and Zee Tamil as Sembaruthi.
-It ended on 25 March 2022.
+Chembarathi is a Malayalam language television serial broadcasting on Zee Keralam.
+The show stars Thara Kalyan, Amala Girish, Nikitha Murali and Stebin.
+It ran from November 26, 2018, until March 25, 2022, making it the one of the longest-running daily soap operas in Malayalam.
+Chembarathi is an official remake of the Zee Telugu television series Muddha Mandaram.

+The story is about a rich, strong-willed and stubborn woman, Thrichambarath Akhilandeshwari (Akhila), and her elder son Anand.
+Akhila, who struggles with a complicated relationship with her sister, Vilasini.
+Anand has an intense love story with Kalyani, a servant working as a cook.
+Various problems disrupt their relationship.

 Plot

-The story is about a rich, strong-willed and stubborn woman, Akhilandeshwari, and her elder son Anand's intense love story with Kalyani, a servant working as a cook.
-Various problems disrupt their relationship.

-Akhilandeshwari (Akhila) arranges Anand's marriage with Priyanka Varma, who is later revealed to be from Thrichambalam's rival family, Nagamadam.
+Akhila arranges Anand's marriage with Priyanka Varma, who is later revealed to be from Thrichambaram's rival family, Nagamadam.
 Akhila kicks Priyanka out of the marriage hall, which causes her to vow revenge.
-On the same day, Aravind (Anand's brother) and Nandana's marriage is also arranged.
+On the same day, Aravind (Anand's brother) is also arranged to marry Nandana.
 Akhila cancels the marriage, despite Anand's insistence otherwise.

-Sabari proclaims to Anand that he loves Kalyani, which he denies even though it is true.
-Then Chandran enters, Vilasini's nephew from Mumbai who is selected as the bride-groom for Kalyani.
-Das (Kalyani's father), who knows that she loves Anand, makes her promise that she will marry Chandran.
+Anand's friend, Sabari, proclaims that Anand loves Kalyani.
+Anand denies this, even though it is true.
+Das (Kalyani's father), who knows that she loves Anand, made her a promise that she will marry Chandran (Vilasini's nephew from Mumbai).
 Meanwhile, Anand proposes to her.
 Kalyani, who respects Akhila, decides to perform Satyapramana Vratham, a three-day Hindu penance without food or drink.
-According to the rules of Vratham, doing this grants the pennant whatever they ask for, but the head of the victim's family (The Thrichamblams) must give a glass of milk to the pennant to finish the vratham.
+According to the rules of Vratham, doing this grants the penitent whatever they ask for, but the head of the victim's family (the Thrichambarams) must give a glass of milk to the penitent to finish the vratham.
 Kalyani requests that her marriage with Chandran continue, which devastates Anand.
 Vilasini poisons Kalyani's milk, causing her to collapse as Anand confronts her about their break-up.

-Soon, Chandran is revealed to be an imposter who has destroyed several women's lives by marrying them and taking them to Mumbai to sell them to sex traffickers.
 Seeing Chandran and Kalyani's marriage, Priyanka plots to kill Kalyani.
-She is kidnapped by Priyanka's goon, who leaves her to die in the water tank of Trichambalam.
+Priyanka's goon kidnaps Kalyani, leaving her to die in the water tank of Trichambaram's home.
 In the morning, Vilasini asks Sujata to turn on the water pump, which causes Kalyani to nearly drown.
 Fortunately, she is saved by Anand.
-On the marriage day, a lady named Sophia appears before Chandran and confronts him, to which Chandran responds by knocking her unconscious.
-At the moment of tying the mangal sutra, Sophia appears and reveals everything, causing the marriage to end.
+Soon, Chandran is revealed to be an imposter who has destroyed several women's lives by marrying them and taking them to Mumbai to sell them to sex traffickers.
+On the day of Kalyani's marriage, a woman named Sophia appears before Chandran and confronts him, to which Chandran responds by knocking her unconscious.
+Later, at the moment of tying the mangal sutra, Sophia appears and reveals everything, causing the marriage to end.